TiagoMAntunes/KAREN/README.md

 ## Initial Results
-Results can be seen in results.md (todo: linkify).
+Results can be seen in https://github.com/TiagoMAntunes/KAREN/results.md